-You can also place holes on planes and non-planar faces.
+You can also use an existing 2D sketch, or place holes on planes, and non-planar faces.
 For example, you can create a hole on a cylindrical face.

 Counterbore Hole

 A counterbore hole is required in this model.
 Using the front face of the model and a relation, the hole can be positioned.